pmeinhardt/dotfiles/README.md

 Everything’s built around topic areas.
 Each topic has its own directory.

-There’s a few special files in the hierarchy.
+There are a few special files in the hierarchy.

 - **Brewfile**: Contains a list of tools for [Homebrew](https://github.com/Homebrew/brew) to install.
 You might want to edit this file before running any initial setup.
 - **bin/**: Anything in here will get added to your `$PATH`.